 - Activities ready to go

 - Back-up plan … for when the original plan goes off the rails

 - Parents & students have a clear understanding of expectations

 You may want a written out lesson plan.
-For me, it’s the practicality.
-I travel to my students’ homes.
-I would rather not spend lesson time writing out what students should be practicing.
+For me, it’s a practical consideration.
+I used to travel to my students’ homes.
+I would rather not spend lesson time writing out what students should be practicing from scratch.
 And if I don’t bring it … it’s stuck at home.
 Now that I teach online, I still don’t want to waste lesson time creating notes from scratch or looking for materials.
 That time is precious!

-Even if you prefer not to write out your plans, you need to make time to pull everything needed for lesson.
-Before lesson.
-Otherwise you have a student sitting around twiddling their thumbs while you look for the right resource.
+Even if you prefer not to write out your plans, you need to make time to pull everything needed for lessons.
+Before the lesson.
+Otherwise, you have a student sitting around twiddling their thumbs while you look for the right resource.

 And, that just doesn’t look effortless.

 As much as we love to focus on teaching, there is more to running a successful studio than being with our students.

 - Communications with parents & students